The Creative Department of an Advertising Agency

 Although every department is essential in an advertising agency, the creative department is the one that defines it.
 If an advertising agency has a product, it is creative work.
 And that is done by the talented people who work (and often live) in the creative department.

+Everything from print ads and direct mail, to broadcast ads, websites and guerrilla campaigns are conceived here.
+Without the creative department, there is no agency.
 In fact, many people consider the creative department to be the engine of the machine, although, without the other departments to support it there would be no work anyway.

 Who Works In the Creative Department?